-(IAI H4 904) Study of significant moral problems in human experience (justice, human rights, freedom and determination, social vs. personal interests, duty, authority, and punishment) and the development of principles, distinctions, and methodologies for thinking critically about moral conflicts all human beings must face in their lives.
-(Also in Canterbury Program) F S Su
+(IAI H4 904) Study of significant moral problems in human experience (justice, human rights, freedom and determination, social vs. personal interests, duty, authority, and punishment) and the development of principles, distinctions, and methodologies for thinking critically about moral conflicts faced by all humans.
+(Also in Canterbury Program)